rowrowrowrow/drupal-jsonapi-params/README.md

 | group    | `string` | (Optional) Name of the group, the filter belongs to

 Following values can be used for the operator.
 If none is provided, it assumes "`=`" by default.
+All of these are available via the Operators object which is included in this package but not required for use.

 ```
   '=', '<>',